Community Greening | Convert unused land into public gardens through Street Parks

 -Spread the word about your project in our newsletter.

 We have annual events, volunteers, free seminars and funding to help you get your garden started.
-Contact us at 415.621.3260 if you need information or support - we're here to help, every step of the way.
+Contact the Street Parks Program Manager, Marissa Alexander at firstname.lastname@example.org - we're here to help, every step of the way.